Proxicom

-Proxicom, Inc. was an interactive agency that developed custom-tailored interactive and web-enabled solutions for Global 1000 organizations.
-Founded in 1991 by American entrepreneur and philanthropist Raul Fernandez (entrepreneur), Proxicom was one of the original interactive professional services organizations from the dot com era.
-Proxicom provided services for a number of industries including: Automotive, Financial Services, Retail & Consumer Goods (CPG), Healthcare, Technology & Media, Government, Energy & Utilities, and Industrial Materials & Goods.
+Proxicom, Inc. was an interactive agency that developed custom-tailored interactive and web-enabled solutions.
+Founded in 1991 by American entrepreneur Raul Fernandez.
+Proxicom provided services for a number of industries.

-History of Proxicom
+History

-Overview

 Proxicom, originally known as Proxima, was a systems integrator based in Reston, Virginia.
 The original founder and CEO was Raul Fernandez.
 During the mid- and late nineties, Proxicom focused on the design and development of websites for companies including MCI, America Online, Marriott, Prudential, Morgan Stanley, and ExxonMobil.